DougUOT/MechaCar_Statistical_Analysis/README.md

 * What metric or metrics are you going to test?

-** Sales price (Numeric and Continuous variables): Sales price of a new car on the market.
-Goal is to buy sales price with competitors, whether cheaper or expensive
+  * Sales price (Numeric and Continuous variables): Sales price of a new car on the market.
+The goal is to compare sales price with sales price of the competitors, whether cheaper or expensive
-** City fuel efficiency (Numerical and Continuous variables) How many liters of fuel the car uses in a 1 km in the city or urban traffic.
+  * City fuel efficiency (Numerical and Continuous variables) How many liters of fuel the car uses in a 1 km in the city or urban traffic.
 The objective is to verify if the car is economical in the use of fuel in the city vs competitors.
-** Highway fuel efficiency (Numeric and Continuous variables) How many liters of fuel does the car use in 1 km on the road.
+  * Highway fuel efficiency (Numeric and Continuous variables) How many liters of fuel does the car use in 1 km on the road.
 The objective is to verify if the car is economical in the use of fuel on the road vs competitors.
-** Maintenance cost (Numeric and Continuous variables) What is the average maintenance cost per year.
+  * Maintenance cost (Numeric and Continuous variables) What is the average maintenance cost per year.
 The objective is to compare the average maintenance cost (oil change, etc) per year vs competitors.
-** Odometer (Numeric and Continuous variables) How many km driven after the car was first purchased.
+  * Odometer (Numeric and Continuous variables) How many km driven after the car was first purchased.
 The objective is to check if the car has many km driven or how many km this used car has vs competitors.
-**Resale price (Numeric and Continuous variables) what is the resale price considering the car is used.
+  * Resale price (Numeric and Continuous variables) what is the resale price considering the car is used.
 The objective is to verify what the resale price would be after being used, if the car is still valued or if the car has depreciated against the prices of used cars of the competition.

 * What is the null hypothesis or alternative hypothesis?